 #2 Denial of Service

-Just download the Configuration with the link from #1 for 23 times.
-Not kidding!
+Just download the configuration (/config.bin) 23 times.
 It will crash due to a memory leak and reboot after a while.

 #3 Time-based Security Tokens

 The “gambit” value you get after logging into the web interface is not random, but time-based.

 This issue is not fixed AFAIR.
 It’s probably possible to calculate valid gambit tokens without a valid login, but I haven’t put much time into this.